andyfaff/scipy/PEP/1-Optimizer.rst

 	* Libraries: sklearn, skimage, cvxpy, daskml, PyTorch, theano, Chainer, neon, Thinc
     * **BasinHoppingRunner and DifferentialEvolutionSolver are already almost in Optimizer form.
 THey both have __next__/one_cycle**
       **functionality**.
+      * callback now sent an intermediate OptimizeResult.
+This object contains the walltime.

 Scientific PEP -- Introduction of Optimizer and Function classes